krngrvr09/Key-Value-Store/README.md

 ## Project Structure

 `db.py` - DB class encapsulating the DB object.
 Loads the key-values into in-memory hashmap and exposes the `get` method to get a value corresponding to a key.
+The `trie` branch implements the DB object as a Trie.
+The performance comparison between the two data structures is mentioned below.

 `server.py` - A Simple Python HTTP Server.
 A DB object is created when the server starts.
 This object is used during the lifetime of the server to get values corresponding to a key.